2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 - Jul 12, 2023

-In the summer of 2023 we spent two weeks exploring Colorado, Utah, and Wyoming by RV.
+We spent a bit over two weeks exploring Colorado, Utah, and Wyoming by RV in the summertime.
 Traveling with four kids is never simple—especially when our oldest was dealing with a broken foot and wrist in a boot and splint—but we still managed to cover a lot of ground.
 From red rocks to dunes, alpine lakes to geysers, the mix of big-name parks and quick stops gave us plenty to remember.

 Colorado Springs: Garden of the Gods, Pikes Peak & Cheyenne Cañon